WHERE SCIENCE MEETS SPORTS

 The Guardian Cap was developed by Erin & Lee Hanson who have over 19 years of experience owning their own materials science company.
 As a result, it can be no surprise that the Guardian Cap is backed by great research and state of the art engineering—resulting in excellent technology to reduce impact on a player’s head.

 We’re proud of our science.
 Testing of the lightweight, soft urethane Guardian Cap was conducted in the lab and on the field.
 The Guardian Cap has been tested in the lab at Wayne State University, Oregon Ballistic Laboratories, ICS Laboratories, Advanced Technical Research, and Bureau Veritas.
 Purdue University Neurotrauma Group should be releasing a study surrounding football helmet testing that will include data on the Guardian Caps’ performance.
 Emory University in Atlanta conducted a small scale study analyzing injury rates of a group of high school football teams outfitted with Guardian Caps to a control group not outfitted with Guardian Caps.
-Emory is exploring opportunities to broaden the study in 2016.
-The University of Alberta department of mechanical engineering is studying Guardian Caps in 2016 with an expected paper to be released in the middle of the year.
+The University of Alberta department of mechanical engineering studied Guardian Caps in 2016 with an expected paper to be released in the middle of the year.

 Interested in seeing some of our test data?
 You can email us for all of our testing data, we’re happy to share.